Code-Institute-Submissions/ci_milestone_project_2_noahs_ark_animal_roundup/README.md

 ## Features

 ### Existing Features
--**Time Counter:** Gives the user a visual representation of how long they have left to finish the game.
+- **Time Counter:** Gives the user a visual representation of how long they have left to finish the game.
 Also helps add an element of suspense.
 NOTE: On hardcode mode the timer ticks down a at twice the speed rather then the visual number starting lower.
 This is unintentional element of the design.

--**Music/SFX Toggles:** Allows the user to turn off an audio elements they migtht not enjoy.
+- **Music/SFX Toggles:** Allows the user to turn off an audio elements they migtht not enjoy.
 These toggle choices stay consistent through a victory, game over or reset to avoid user frustration.

--**Reset Button:** Allows the user to start over again on a new game rather than having to wait to a game over or victory.
+- **Reset Button:** Allows the user to start over again on a new game rather than having to wait to a game over or victory.
 Can allow the user to try get a better score without getting frustrated waiting.
 This also recalls music, SFX and hardmode toggle choices.

--**Flip Counter:** Gives the user a visual representation of how many flips they have taken so far in the game.
+- **Flip Counter:** Gives the user a visual representation of how many flips they have taken so far in the game.
 This is also given as a score in the victory screne to encourage replayabilty to achieve a lower amount of flips.

--**Hardmode:** Allows the user to try the game at a harder level where they only have half the amount of time to try finish the game.
+- **Hardmode:** Allows the user to try the game at a harder level where they only have half the amount of time to try finish the game.
 Due to an unintentional element of the design, the timer ticks down a at twice the speed rather then the visual number starting lower.
 If the user does finish the game on hardmode, this is visually noted on the victory screen to add to the accomplishment.

--**Contact Form:** This allows users to get direclty in touch with the developer with an easy to use form requesting name, email and their project request.
+- **Contact Form:** This allows users to get direclty in touch with the developer with an easy to use form requesting name, email and their project request.
 This is sent directly to the developer.

-**Contact Form:** The developer's name is fully visible and a direct link to their Github page is available.
+- **Github Link:** The developer's name is fully visible and a direct link to their Github page is available.
 This will open a new tab rather than accidently leave the game.

 ### Features Left to Implement
 - For the game to pause when contact form window is open.